Clothing is often described as our chosen second skin. Makes sense right?!

 Therefore, we shouldn’t underestimate the influence of clothing.
 There is a real interconnected relationship between our clothing, mind, and body.
 As a result, clothing can influence our mental health both in positive and negative ways.

 The well known lab coat experiment by Adam and Galinsky (2012) on enclothed cognition supports this idea, demonstrating the psychological and behavioural consequences of wearing a white lab coat (an item synonymousness with carefulness and attentiveness) on sustained and selective attention.

 On a positive note, we can choose to enhance or conceal an aspect of ourselves in order to boost our self esteem.
 This can not only impact our mood, but also our body language and social interactions.
 We can also use clothing as a means of in-group/out-group differentiation.
 The most obvious example that comes to mind is the wearing of a team uniform or logo.

 On the flip side, I am sure we have all experienced a time when we left the house unhappy or uncomfortable with what we were wearing, and it has had an impact on our mood and our behaviour.

-I would love to know what your “mood boosting” items of clothing (or shoes) are, and why you think they help you feel better.
+Please GET IN TOUCH or leave me a comment, and let me know what your mood boosting items of clothing (accessories or shoes) are, and why you think they help you feel better.
 Do you associate them with a particular memory, or person maybe?